CodyReichert/awesome-cl/README.md

 * [bitcoin-core-rpc](https://codeberg.org/kilianmh/bitcoin-core-rpc/) - a (hopefully) complete Bitcoin Core RPC client.
 [AGPL-3.0+][agpl3]
 * [bp](https://github.com/rodentrabies/bp) - Bitcoin Protocol components in Common Lisp.
 [MIT][200].
-* [cl-monero-tools](https://github.com/glv2/cl-monero-tools) -  Common Lisp toolbox to work with the Monero cryptocurrency.
-[GPL3][2].
-Not in Quicklisp.
 * [peercoin-blockchain-parser](https://github.com/glv2/peercoin-blockchain-parser) - parse the blockchain contained in a file and export some of its data to a text file, a SQL script or a database.
 It can also create a database using the RPC of a Peercoin daemon as source of data instead of a blockchain file.
 LGPL3.
 Not in Quicklisp.
 * [peercoin-calculator](https://github.com/glv2/peercoin-calculator) - This program gives you the probability of generating a POS or POW block within 10 minutes, 24 hours, 31 days, 90 days and 1 year, as well as the reward that can be expected.
 GUI in Qt.
 [GPL3][2].
 Not in Quicklisp.
 * [peercoin-vote](https://github.com/glv2/peercoin-vote) -  A voting system based on data from the blockchain (addresses and balances).
 [GPL3][2].
 Not in Quicklisp.